ttbee19/Excel-Dashboard/README.md

 - Slicers for interactive filtering

 ## How to Use
-1. Open the Excel file
+1. Open the Excel file "CoffeeOrdersDashboard"
 2. Use the slicers to filter:
    - Date ranges
    - Product categories